 Neither BNPL and interest-free credit cards don’t have a place in my finances that’s for sure.
 Yes, they are better than traditional credit cards but I don’t think any of us need them.

-The Money Messenger will be available from 18th June.
+The Money Messenger book is now available!
 You’ll find money secrets and strategies to get you wealthier, simply by using your income in a smarter way!
 This is not just another ‘money book’!
 Check it out here www.moneymessenger.com.au/book